-Those individuals who are taking insulin-injections are advised not to fast.
+Those individuals who are taking insulin injections are advised not to fast.

 Health issues of constipation could be very irritating.
 You should aim to have lots of fruit and vegetables along with fluids to facilitate your bowel movements.
 Increase fiber content in your diet and reduce the amount of processed and fatty foods.

 There is no reason to feel guilty about taking care of your health needs during Ramadan.
 These exemptions exist in the Quran for a reason, as Allah knows best what issues we may face.
-Even if one is not fasting, one can feel part of the Ramadan experience through other areas of worship — such as offering additional prayers, inviting friends and family for evening meals, reading the Quran, or donating to charity.
+Moreover, even if one is not fasting, one can feel part of the Ramadan experience through other areas of worship — such as offering additional prayers, inviting friends and family for evening meals, reading the Quran, or donating to charity.